• Skip to primary navigation

 • Peanut Tempeh Bowl

-As always, I hope you enjoy this recipe for a Buddha bowl with tofu!
+As always, I hope you enjoy this recipe!
+If you like the recipe feel free to rate it and leave a comment.

 Print